vara-oikeusrekisterikeskus/vara-ork/README.md

 ```

 ## Adding a new set of pages
 To add a new type of page to the project, simply go to `getPageConfig.js` and add an entry to the `pageConfig` object.

-This should be coupled with creating a new page instance in `Cloudflare`, and adding a new content entry in `Hygraph`.
+This should be coupled with:
+1. Creating a new page instance in `Cloudflare` where you specify:
+   1. The name of the page instance.
+   2. The framework: `Next.js (Static HTML Export)`.
+   3. Build command: `npx next build`.
+   4. Build output directory: `out`.
+   5. The `PAGE_TYPE` and `QUERY_URL` env variables.
+   6. A deploy hook that can later be added to `Hygraph` in the "Webhooks" section (this takes care of updating the page when changes are done in Hygraph).
+2. Adding a new content entry in `Hygraph` from where you get the `content entry ID` that is used in `getPageConfig.js`.

+Should you run into trouble or have questions, it is easiest to just look at the already existing page instances and see how they have been configured.

 ## Style changes
 Styles can be modified in `global.scss` or in the files in the `/styles` folder.